splunk/public-o11y-docs/gdi/opentelemetry/collector-architecture.rst

 Native Smart Agent monitors
 ==========================================================

-Native Smart Agent monitors are grouped into four bundles:
+Native Smart Agent monitors are grouped into three bundles:

 * Standalone
 * Prometheus
-* Statsd
 * Telegraf

 The following matrices list support capabilities for each monitor in each architecture.